auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 C = circumstances
 V = voluntary actions

+S - "The hedonic treadmill, also known as hedonic adaptation, is the observed tendency of humans to quickly return to a relatively stable level of happiness despite major positive or negative events or life changes," [hedonic adaptation - Wikipedia](https://en.wikipedia.org/wiki/Hedonic_treadmill), "Hedonic adaptation is a process or mechanism that reduces the effective impact of emotional events.
+Generally, hedonic adaptation involves a happiness "set point", whereby humans generally maintain a constant level of happiness throughout their lives, despite events that occur in their environment.
+The process of hedonic adaptation is often conceptualized as a treadmill, since one must continually work to maintain a certain level of happiness."

+Many of the things we think will make us happy will only lead to a fleeting, temporary happiness which we adapt to.
+Anything you are searching for that will be static and unchanging will eventually not bring you happiness.
+We evolved this way because content creatures often become stagnant and don't grow.

+If you want to know how happy you will be you should reflect on how happy you have been.
+The average is likely your set point.

+_If your average happiness makes you dissatisfied, don't give up yet!_

+You may not have reached your true set point.
+Your set point is heavily influenced by your health.
+Focus first on [sleep](/sleep/), [nutrition](/MINDdiet/), and [exercise](/calisthenics/), in that order.

+Your circumstances influence happiness and your ability to maintain your health.
+Some environments are toxic or don't support growth.
+We must make a voluntary action to change to a different set of circumstances as best we can.

 We mostly need to invest work and energy into our voluntary actions to make ourselves as happy as we desire.
+We must choose to prioritize our health with a focus on balancing our needs in life.

+Recognize and accept that happiness and well-being are not a destination to reach and rest at but you must continually strive for and renew.

+A short story on controlling emotions:

+---

+A monk asked their master how to control their own emotions.
+The master told the monk to go down to the ocean and stop the waves from crashing.
+Accustomed to strange challenges, the monk went down to the ocean and tried to stop the waves by punching and kicking.
+The waves did break in some parts, but the monk was still pushed over and tumbled by the strong waves.
+The monk tried many techniques including going under or over the waves, but the waves kept coming.

+Emotions are like waves.
+Sometimes they are pleasant and gentle.
+Sometimes we can ignore them.
+Sometimes the waves are so powerful they threaten to destroy us.

+We all have different levels of sensitivity.
+Some of us are in the ocean of emotion with water at our waist.
+Some are deeper in the ocean with turbulent and frightening currents.
+Some of us are not even in the water but stand far away.

+In all cases we must accept the waves will come.
+The waves will hit us and they will recede.

+With this reflection, the monk sits in the ocean and no longer attempts to break the waves.
+The waves wash over the monk, each one unique and different from the last.
+Some waves push the monk out of balance, but the monk in time returns to their position and peace.
+The monk cannot control the waves, but the monk has the most influence over their reaction.

+---

 The work of [Shaolin Master Shi Heng Yi](https://www.youtube.com/watch?v=4-079YIasck) provides a guide on self-mastery:

 ### 5 Hindrances to Self-Mastery

-1. Sensual desire (sight/touch/taste/smell/hearing) = Am I addicted?
+1. Sensual desire (sight/touch/taste/smell/hearing) = Am I distracted or addicted?
 2. Ill will / aversion = Am I feeling a negative emotion?
 3. Dullness / heaviness = Am I unmotivated?
 4. Restlessness = Is my mind jumping from thought to thought?
-5. Sceptical doubt = Am I indecisive?
+5. Skeptical doubt = Am I indecisive?

 ### Rain

-Recognize which hindrance you're experiencing
+- Recognize which hindrance you're experiencing
-Accept what you're experiencing
+- Accept what you're experiencing
-Investigate why you're experiencing the hindrance Non-identify with the experience: 'I am not the body, I am not the mind, I am not my emotion'
+- Investigate why you're experiencing the hindrance
+- Non-identify with the experience: 'I am not the body, I am not the mind, I am not my emotion'

+---

+### Loving Yourself and Others

+How can you learn to love yourself and others?

+The information surrounding relationships is so powerful I hesitate to share it, because it can cause as much harm as it can good.
+However, the tools of relationships are critical for a full and healthy human life.

+I will propose three parts to satisfying relationships based on social engineering which you can use to reflect on your past relationships.
+Your most cherished relationships will often involve:

+1. Trust
+2. Empathy
+3. Rationality

+You must trust the other person.
+You should be able to accurately predict how they will react.
+That person should have the ability to understand the emotional content of your experience.
+You should trust the other person to be rational, to make appropriate choices given enough information.
+Do your best relationships have these characteristics?

+Learning to love yourself is much like building a deep relationship with another person.
+You should demonstrate your trustworthiness, display empathy, and be rational.
+Do you trust yourself?
+Do you keep your personal promises and commitments?
+Are you consistent in your behavior?
+Are you empathetic and understanding with your emotions?
+Do you forgive yourself for past actions?
+How often do you check in and assess how you are feeling?
+Are you rational and make the right choices given what you know?
+Do you fall into impulses and easy routines?

+To love yourself, treat yourself as a friend.
+Invest in yourself.
+Make a commitment to your emotional health then follow up later.
+You will build trust and empathy in yourself.
+Invest in your rationality.
+Take time to explore all of your options.
+First determine what is best then assess how able you are to reach the best outcome.
+Try to be objective and fair.
+Recognize your judgment of yourself and others is likely at least 10% inaccurate.
+With doubt cut yourself and others slack for failures, but work towards overcoming those obstacles in the future.

+If this is so clear, why is it rare or difficult?
+Loving yourself and others takes work, energy, and investment.
+Relationships and selves are highly complex.
+Forces outside of our control will eventually disrupt our bonds.
+When that happens we can do our best to repair and reinforce our relationships.

 If you find this answer satisfying, I suggest you stop now.
 I wish you a good life.

 ---
+---

 As for the truest, most objective, most accurate description of reality and the meaning of life, before I get into it I would sincerely like you to consider that it may shake you to your core.
 As I will explain, the average person is full of delusions and lives on the basis of ignorance and lies.
-They are productive lies, but inaccurate to the most faithful description of reality.
+They are productive lies, but inaccurate to the truest description of reality.

 When I speak of reality, I divide our experience into three parts, objective, subjective, and inter-subjective.
 To explain the divisions, imagine an island in the ocean, small and big enough for one person.
 However, there are no humans or animals on the island.
 We can describe and talk about what is there even though we can imagine no humans there to use language to describe it.
 We can talk of grains of sand, the ocean waves, the plants.
 Whatever we can discuss without involving a human being existing there is objective reality.
 I believe the world and universe continues to exist even if we aren't around to experience it.
 Now the subjective experience is when a human being appears on the island.